openbmc/docs/community-membership.md

   - Providing results and insight to the community on platform-specific issues.
 - Expected to be responsive to review requests as per [community expectations]
 - Assigned changes to review and test related to the platform
+- Communicating with the technical-oversight-forum any long-term (> 1 month) absences, or resignation of this responsibilities, through a change to the [OWNERS] file.

 ## Approver